amogilev1/VRTestTask/README.md

 # VR Test task

-Created on UE 4.27, Tested on Oculus Quest 2
+Created on UE 4.27, Tested on Oculus Quest 2 via SteamVR Andoird apk built successfully but not tested

 ## Controls